Meckel diverticulum is a pouch of extra tissue in the wall of the small intestine. It's the most common birth defect of the gastrointestinal tract.

 Complications are also more likely to develop in male children under 2 years old.

-Meckels diverticulitis can cause sudden and severe symptoms that mimic appendicitis, such as:
+Meckel diverticulitis can cause sudden and severe symptoms that mimic appendicitis such as:

 It may be found with imaging tests, such as:

 Laparoscopy may be used in some cases when diagnosis is more difficult.
-If Meckels diverticulum is found during this test, it may be removed.
+If Meckel diverticulum is found during this test, it may be removed.

 Family Doctor—American Academy of Family Physicians

 National Institute of Diabetes and Digestive and Kidney Diseases

 Cullen JJ, Kelly KA, Moir CR, Hodge DO, Zinsmeister AR, Melton LJ 3rd.
 Surgical management of Meckel’s diverticulum.
 An epidemiologic population-based study.
 Ann Surg.
 1994;220(4):564-568.

 Lin S, Suhocki PV, Ludwig KA, Shetzline MA.
 Gastrointestinal bleeding in adult patients with Meckel’s diverticulum: The role of technetium 99m pertechnetate scan.
 South Med J. 2002;95(11):1338-1341.

 Martin JP, Connor PD, Charles K. Meckel’s diverticulum.
 Am Fam Physician.
 2000;16(4):1037-1042.